onlivfe/Tantalos/README.md

 git clone https://github.com/onlivfe/Tantalos
 ```

-Then open the project folder in your terminal, & run `cargo run`.
+Then the folder in your terminal and run `cargo run -p {tantalos/tantalos-cli}`

 Then get to hacking, & optionally replace the dependency in other projects by [overriding dependencies](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html).

+To create a published version of the gui, use [`cargo-packager`](https://github.com/crabnebula-dev/cargo-packager) (`cargo install cargo-packager --locked`): `cargo packager --release -p tantalos`

 ### Translations

-Run `res/lang/extract-translations.sh`, which will update the `res/lang/tantalos.pot` template file.
-If you're creating a new translation, run `res/lang/new.sh [language-code]`, else run `res/lang/update.sh`.
-For actually writing the translations, see [Slint docs on translating strings](https://docs.slint.dev/latest/docs/slint/guide/development/translations/#translating-strings).

-After all of that, on recompilation cargo will run `res/lang/compile-translations.sh`, which will merge the source translations with a fallback for empty values.
-If you want to only update the translations, when running with debug assertions that script can also be manually ran after translation changes without recompiling the app.
+Edit the `res/i18n/{lang}.flt` files.
+They are defined in the [Fluent localization system](https://projectfluent.org/)'s syntax.
+If a locale is missing, create a new file and submit the changes.

+## License

+TBD, most like AGPL.
+In the meanwhile, I at least grant you the permission to view and redistribute the source code as-is, without any warranty.
+Do remember that you still need to follow the dep crates' licenses too.